Recognize

 The Impact on Performance

 Recognition programs also have a direct impact on employee performance.
-Good recognition programs increase engagement, productivity, and performance by 14% because employees know that when they work hard, they’ll be rewarded.
-This not only motivates your employees but also contributes to the overall success of your business.
+Good recognition programs increase productivity and performance by 14% because employees know that when they work hard, they’ll be rewarded.

 Different Types of Employee Recognition Programs